Quebec Immigrant Investor Program

 The Province of Quebec operates and controls its own immigration programs including establishing the requirements of each program and approving applicants, under the Canada-Quebec Accord on Immigration.
 As a result, any foreign investors or business people, who intend to immigrate to Canada through Quebec business and investment visa programs, must deal directly with the appropriate provincial immigration office in Quebec.

 The QIIP is operated by the Minister of Immigration of Diversity and Inclusion and is administered by a subsidiary of the Quebec government.
-To learn more about the Quebec business and investment visa programs, administration, policies and other such details, please contact Canada Investor Immigration directly.
+To learn more about the Quebec business and investment visa programs, administration, policies and other such details, please contact Davies Immigration Law directly.

 Tax Consequences for QIIP Applicants

 Canadian Tax Rules provide several advantages to immigrants approved through the QIIP that can actually enable them to increase their assets more efficiently.
 The Canadian government does not have an inheritance tax or wealth tax.